 - A group meeting at school.

-- A group meeting out of school such as public library, McDonalds, Starbucks, etc.
+- A group meeting out of school such as at a public library, McDonalds, Starbucks, etc.

-- An individual meeting in school during lunch or after school.
+- An individual meeting in school, during lunch, after school, or on weekends.

 - An individual meeting during scholar’s home visit with his/her parent(s).